alexandrebobkov/ESP32-S3_Arduino-Uno/troubleshooting.md

 ## Symptoms

-### Thonny shows error while flashing Micropython using Windows
+### Thonny shows error while flashing firmware (or Micropython) using Windows
 Possible causes:
   - Windows is blocking access to Espressif Serial device

+### On Linux, the DevBoard device shows briefly and then disappears; the command ls /dev shows no DevBoard device
+Possible causes:
+  - USB-C resiptacle wasn't soldered properly; some pins have poor connection
+  - ESP32-S3 Module wasn't soldered properly; some pins have poor connection

-### Device manager alternates visibility of DevBoard from connected to disconnected
+### Device manager alternates visibility of DevBoard device from connected to disconnected
 Possible causes:
   - Strapping pins pull-up resistors or capacitors are incorrect